What is a motion for summary judgment?

 However, if you are still curious about some of the standards involved and what types of steps need to be taken to try and defeat a motion for summary judgment, the rest of this article is for you.

-Why was this motion filed and what standards are the Courts supposed to apply?
+Why was a motion for summary judgment filed and what standards are the Courts supposed to apply?

 Although some creditors use a motion for summary judgment as a means of cutting corners, the true purpose of summary judgment was announced by the New York State Court of Appeals in the landmark case of Andre v.
 Pomeroy, 35 N.Y.2d 361 (1974).
 Summary judgment is designed to speed up all civil cases by getting rid of claims from the trial court’s calendar, which can be resolved as a matter of law (which means that there is no genuine issue to be resolved at trial).
 When presented with a summary judgment motion, the Court is not weighing the evidence in the case or making the ultimate decision as to the truth of the matter being argued.
 Miller v.
 Journal-News, 211 A.D.
 2d 626, 620 N.Y.S.2d 500 (2d Dept. 1995).